marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Mini JavaScript Bootcamp by LambdaSchool

 **Thoughts**: I caught the last lesson live on Advance Javascript, they talked about closures and recursions.
 I elimnated a few lines in my looping Finonacci program in C++.

+### Day 44: March 16, 2017 Friday

+**Today's Progress**: Email Marketing

+**Thoughts**: I started doing email marketing(HTML tables and inline CSS) and will do more of it for the coming days, weeks for my non-profit that I volunteer for as I need to get more ads and finialize the program booklet for our event in April.

+### Day 45: March 16, 2017 Saturday

+**Today's Progress**: SoloLearn C++

+**Thoughts**: I sign up for SoloLearn and started their C++ tutorial to get more practice, I finish their Basic Concepts and test out of Conditionals and Loops, Data Types, Arrays and Pointers, and move onto Functions.